Philopt/coffee-girl/README.md

 ## License

-This project is not licensed
+This project is released under the MIT License